-We are well aware that one of the most valuable things we can provide is a brain to pick!
-So we are working with CONCRETE to provide this.
-They are a youth ministry organisation based at St Stephen’s Canonbury and they have a real specialism in urban areas; making them perfectly placed to help us.
-Initially you can contact James Fawcett, who has been working with young people full time for the last 15 years in a variety of contexts and for the last 10 of them in the east end of London – Tower Hamlets.
-To get in touch with James you can drop him an email.
+CONCRETE is a youth ministry organisation with a specialism in urban areas; meaning they are suitably equipped to support our Diocese.
+Founder James Fawcett has been working with young people full-time for the last 15 years in a variety of contexts and for the last 10 of them in the east end of London, Tower Hamlets.

 Starting a youth group

 We would like to help parishes who want to launch youth groups, so we have formed a partnership with Urban Saints.
 If you can find a small group of volunteers then this partnership will provide resources, training, consultancy and everything you need to get you through the first year.

 For more information or to book a session about any of the above, please contact the youth ministry team at email@example.com.

 Our monthly newsletter and social media channels share useful and practical content on a regular basis.
 Feel free to subscribe and share these links with others in your church: